The Road to DOT Compliance Help

 Fatigued Driving/ Hours of Service BASIC

 The number 1 rule for Hours of Service is to ensure your drivers are not fatigued.
-Be sure you oversee your scheduling function; you must not give a driver more work to do than can be legally done in a day by following the 4 cardinal rules of HOS compliance.
-There is the 11-hour rule; the 14-hour rule.
-And, the 60/70 – hour rule, and the document retention rule.
-They are explained, along with examples, discussion, exemptions, sample forms, and much more.
+Be sure you oversee your scheduling function; you must not give a driver more work to do than can be legally done in a day.
+Sometimes the persons making scheduling /dispatching decisions are not sufficiently familiar with the 4 cardinal rules of HOS compliance, which are as follows: The 11- hour rule; the 14-hour rule; the 60/70 – hour rule, and the document retention rule.
+These are explained fully, along with examples, discussion, exemptions, sample forms, and much more.

-2. You learn how to organize, audit, and perform QC checks on logs, as well as counsel and educate your drivers.
+2. We will teach you how to organize, audit, and perform QC checks on logs, as well as counsel and educate your drivers.

 3. We will define a compliant driver log, show examples of log violations, and explain some tips and tricks for identifying violations when auditing.

-5. We discuss individual concerns and issues with attendees.
+4. We will discuss individual concerns and issues with attendees.

 Who should attend: (but not limited to)